agentsystems/agentsystems/README.md

 ## The Open Runtime for AI Agents

+> 💡 **Runtime and ecosystem for AI agents.**
+> Discover and run community agents built with frameworks like LangChain, all on your infrastructure.

 **Run third-party AI agents on infrastructure you control.**

 AgentSystems is a self-hosted platform for deploying AI agents from an emerging decentralized ecosystem.
 Deploy agents on your laptop, home server, cloud infrastructure, or air-gapped networks.
 Built around container isolation, federated discovery, and provider abstraction.

 - 🌐 **Federated Agent Ecosystem** - Git-based agent index using GitHub forks, no central gatekeepers
-- 🛡️ **Designed with a Zero-Trust Approach** - Container isolation + egress control for running third-party agents
+- 🛡️ **Container Isolation & Network Controls** - Sandboxed execution with egress filtering for running third-party agents
-- 🔌 **Provider Portability** - Agents integrate with OpenAI, Anthropic, Bedrock, Ollama—write once, run anywhere
+- 🔌 **Provider Portability** - Agents integrate with OpenAI, Anthropic, Bedrock, Ollama—switch via configuration
-- 🏠 **Your Infrastructure** - Control over where your data goes and how agents execute
+- 🏠 **Your Infrastructure** - Deploy agents on your infrastructure with configurable execution controls

 Compatible with major AI providers and local models.
 Single-command install for macOS/Linux.